How Do I Handle My Puppy’s Increased Energy Levels?

 Consulting with a Veterinarian or Animal Behaviorist

 If you're concerned about your puppy's energy levels or are struggling to manage their behaviors effectively, consulting with a veterinarian or animal behaviorist is highly recommended.
 A veterinarian can help rule out any underlying health issues that may be contributing to your puppy's energy levels.
-They can also provide advice on diet, exercise, and general to ensure your puppy's well-being.
+They can also provide advice on diet, exercise, and general care to ensure your puppy's well-being.
 An animal behaviorist specializes in addressing behavioral issues and can help develop a personalized training program tailored to your puppy's needs.

 Identifying Underlying Health Issues